PolicyKey policy positions

 Contracts and the exclusive rights to create value around a film in different markets help to produce, finance and distribute films effectively to the benefit of audiences.
 Any attempts to remove the territorial nature of copyright and licensing would have a significantly negative impact on cinema exhibition.

 Film theft is the biggest threat to the well-being of the film industry, including cinemas.
-Given the committed involvement of cinema operators in the fight against film theft, UNIC welcomes concrete actions to improve the enforcement of intellectual property rights and ensure that ongoing copyright infringements are prevented, all intermediaries contribute to this endeavour and the robust EU rules concerning copyright enforcement are implemented more effectively across all Member States.
+Given the commitment of cinema operators in the fight against film theft, UNIC welcomes concrete actions that could potentially improve the enforcement of intellectual property rights and ensure that ongoing copyright infringements are prevented, that all intermediaries contribute to this endeavour and that the robust EU rules concerning copyright enforcement are implemented more effectively across all Member States.
+These initiatives at EU level include the Copyright in the Digital Single Market Directive, the Enforcement of Intellectual Property Rights Directive and the Digital Services Act.

 Cinema operators enter into exclusive licence agreements with film distributors to acquire a theatrical licence for a film in a specific territory.
 By committing a certain share of their box office income to the film distributor in return, as well as investing in state-of-the-art cinemas, operators make significant contributions to a dynamic sector.
 Any illegal film-viewing or recording deprives cinema operators, film distributors, producers and creators of important revenues and prevents further investment into the creation and distribution of future works.
 It endangers the diversity as well as the competitiveness of European cinema, putting much-needed jobs for millions of Europeans working in the creative industries at risk.

-Preventing individuals from recording films and soundtracks in the theatres is therefore a key priority for UNIC’s members.
-In this context, cinema operators and their national associations engage in a range of activities – generally a combination of campaigns to raise audience awareness and programmes against camcording in cinemas – to prevent film theft.
-We also rely on the respective legal frameworks in their territories in order to successfully tackle illegal recordings, through a combination of civil remedies and criminal sanctions.
+Cinema operators and their national associations engage in a range of activities to prevent film theft.
+They also rely on the respective legal frameworks in their territories, through a combination of civil remedies and criminal sanctions.

-Given the significant and, highly financial implications and damages copyright infringement causes to the cinema industry through losses in revenues and the erosion of the value of rights, UNIC believes that a more ambitious approach to tacking film theft at both the European and national level, through supporting effective anti-piracy solutions, would benefit cinemas as well as the entire film value-chain, and is essential in ensuring the continued growth of the industry.
+Given the significant and, highly financial implications and damages copyright infringement causes to the cinema industry through losses in revenues and the erosion of the value of rights, UNIC believes that a more ambitious approach to tacking film theft at both the European and national level, would benefit cinemas as well as the entire film value-chain, and is essential in ensuring the continued growth of the industry.

-In May 2016, the Commission proposed a revised Audiovisual Media Services Directive which preserves the legal basis for film release windows and introduces the ability for Member States to request financial contributions, including those to national funds, from on-demand services based in other Member States but targeting their national audiences (Article 13.2).
+The revised Audiovisual Media Services Directive (2018) preserves the legal basis for film release windows and introduces the ability for Member States to request financial contributions, including those to national funds, from on-demand services based in other Member States but targeting their national audiences (Article 13.2).
+This Article reflects a key concern for UNIC, to ensure fairer competition between all stakeholders.

 Creative Europe MEDIA is a support programme for the European film and television industries that primarily supports film distribution activities.
-Via the programme, the EU also supports the Europa Cinemas network, which provides training and networking opportunities as well as financial support to theatres that screen an above-average amount of non-national European films.
+Via the programme, the EU also supports the Europa Cinemas network, which provides training and networking opportunities as well as financial support to theatres that screen an above-average amount of non-national European films, itself seen as one of the most successful strands of the Creative Europe MEDIA Program.

 Cinema exhibitors around the world acknowledge that music is an integral part of the movie-going experience and that composers and lyricists, like all other contributors to the creative processes of movie making, deserve appropriate rewards for their contributions.
 The majority of cinemas across UNIC territories make substantial payments to collecting societies to ensure that songwriters, composers and other creators are adequately rewarded for the use of their works in films and theatres.
 However it is important that the royalties paid are a fair and appropriate reflection of the value that music provides to the overall experience.
 There is also the need to ensure transparency in the system so that it is clear how performers are rewarded for their work.